Is there a such thing as too much brand control?

 On a practical level, tools like our Web-to-Publish gives marketers and non-technical creatives the ability to customise and create on-brand artwork easily.
 Brand Managers can rest assured that non-negotiable elements of the brand will be respected, and your teams have the freedom to get creative.

-If you strike the balance right, you will have a brand that is applied consistently all of the time and an engaged and empowered team who feel the freedom to use the brand as they see best.
+If you strike the balance right and loosen the reins a little when it comes to brand control, you will have a brand that is applied consistently all of the time and an engaged and empowered team who feel the freedom to use the brand as they see best.